biaslab/ForneyLab.jl/docs/src/user-guide.md

 The important thing to note here is that we need an extra array of `N` observed random variables where each of these variables is linked to a dedicated index of the placeholder's buffer.
 This buffer can be thought of as an `N` dimensional array of `Clamp` factor nodes.
 We achieve this link by means of the `index` parameter of the `placeholder` function.

 In section [Executing an algorithm](@ref) we will see examples of how the data is fed to the placeholders in each of these two scenarios.

-!!! note
-    Batch processing does not perform well with large datasets at the moment.
-We are working on this issue.

 ## Generating an algorithm
 ForneyLab supports code generation for three different types of message-passing algorithms: